Dana-Farber-AIOS/pathml/README.md

 1. `pip install` from PyPI (**recommended for users**)
 2. Clone repo to local machine and install from source (recommended for developers/contributors)
 3. Use the PathML Docker container
+4. Install in Google Colab

-Options (1) and (2) require that you first install all external dependencies:
+Options (1), (2), and (4) require that you first install all external dependencies:
 * openslide
 * JDK 8